Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Numerical Results

 To provide meaningful statistics, each method is run for ten different sets of randomly generated scenarios.
 Accordingly, we report results averaged over these ten instances.
 All optimization problems have been solved using GUROBI 9.1.2 \cite{gurobi} on a Linux-based server with CPUs clocking at 2.6 GHz, 6 threads and 16 GB of RAM.
 In all cases, the optimality GAP has been set to $10^{-9}\%$ and the time limit to 10 hours.

 We compare the different approaches following the out-of-sample evaluation procedure described in Section \ref{sec:eval} with 100\,000 different scenarios drawn from the same distribution, that is, $|\mathcal{S}'|=100\,000$.
-Table \ref{tab:comparison_scenarios} collates the results of four different approaches, namely: i) AGC-0, which corresponds to model \eqref{eq:JCC-OPF} with $\epsilon=0\%$ (i.e., all scenarios must be satisfied); ii) AGC-5, which is model \eqref{eq:JCC-OPF} with $\epsilon=5\%$ (that is, 50 scenarios may have violated constraints); iii) the proposed AMGC-5 approach, which is model \eqref{eq:FJCC-OPF} with $\epsilon=5\%$ (50 scenarios may use manual adjustments to re-dispatch generators), and iv) AMGC-H-5, which corresponds to an heuristic procedure to solve AMGC-5.
-These results include the percentage of (i) the number of scenarios in which the forecast errors are handled using automatic generation control only $|\mathcal{S}'_{\text A}|$, (ii) the number of scenarios in which manual re-dispatch is required to keep power balance throughout the network $|\mathcal{S}'_{\text M}|$, (iii) the number of scenarios in which automatic and manual reserves are not enough to offset power imbalances and therefore, power deviations are inevitable and the system security is compromised $|\mathcal{S}'_{\text D}|$, and (iv) the total expected cost.
+We compare the results of four different approaches, namely: i) AGC-0, which corresponds to the joint chance-constrained OPF model \eqref{eq:JCC-OPF} with $\epsilon=0\%$ (i.e., all scenarios must be satisfied); ii) AGC-5, which is the joint chance-constrained OPF model \eqref{eq:JCC-OPF} with $\epsilon=5\%$ (that is, 50 scenarios may have violated constraints); iii) the proposed AMGC-5 approach, which is the proposed stochastic OPF model \eqref{eq:FJCC-OPF} with $\epsilon=5\%$ (50 scenarios may use manual adjustments to re-dispatch generators), and iv) AMGC-H-5, which is the proposed stochastic OPF model \eqref{eq:FJCC-OPF} solved with the heuristic ALSO-X procedure to solve AMGC-5.
+The results shown in Table \ref{tab:comparison_scenarios} include (i) the percentage of scenarios in which the forecast errors are handled using automatic generation control only $|\mathcal{S}'_{\text A}|$, (ii) the percentage of scenarios in which manual re-dispatch is required to keep power balance throughout the network $|\mathcal{S}'_{\text M}|$, (iii) the percentage of scenarios in which automatic and manual reserves are not enough to offset power imbalances and therefore, power deviations are inevitable and the system security is compromised $|\mathcal{S}'_{\text D}|$, and (iv) the total expected cost.